Apprenticeship and Training Specialist

 - Provide oral and written reports to management as well as revision of proposals as needed.
 Calculate payment and budget impact reports including projections for existing contracts and/or any statistical analysis needed.
 Maintain data and report on student records, including enrollments, completions and transcription.

 - Maintain and monitor multiple cost centers with emphasis on year end and fiscal year projections.
 Prepare special fee and reimbursement reports and monitor activity.
 Prepare documentation for Director.

 Work is typically performed in an office environment with a high level of pubic contact both over the phone and in person.
 The position requires work during the evening hours and frequent travel throughout the local area using a personal vehicle.

 Occasional lifting of marketing materials and equipment for presentations that may weigh 20 to 30 pounds.

-Associate's Degree in Industrial Technology or related field.
+Associate’s Degree in Industrial Technology, Trades Program, Business or a Career Technical Program or related field.
 Experience performing the duties of this job may substitute for the degree requirement on a year for year basis.